 SEO is a fast-paced and constantly evolving field.
 It takes a lot more to rank on a major search engine than just churning any old content with a scattering of obligatory keywords thrown in for good luck.
 SEO marketing relies on you ditching the outdated tactics and staying well-informed about the constantly changing digital marketing landscape.

 But there’s no doubt that SEO marketing can also be confusing.
 You learn one technique only to discover it is dead and buried a week later, and this can be frustrating to say the least.
-The good news is, there are several SEO marketing features that are constant, and when implemented correctly, SEO will serve to improve your brand visibility and boost your organic search rankings, ultimately maximising traffic to your website and converting more sales than before.
+The good news is, there are several SEO marketing basics that are constant, and when implemented correctly, SEO will serve to improve your brand visibility and boost your organic search rankings, ultimately maximising traffic to your website and converting more sales than before.

 There’s little doubt that effective SEO marketing works wonders for your bottom line.
 Not only do big brands see increased revenue from SEO marketing, but small local businesses are reaping the rewards too.
 In fact, 4 out of 5 consumers use search engines to look up local information, often incorporating the search term ‘near me’ into their query.
 So, whether you’re a growing multinational or independent high street vendor, SEO marketing will benefit your business when understood and implemented effectively.